RandomStudio/tether/README.md

 - Made sure that Docker was enabled as a service in systemd: `sudo systemctl enable docker`
 - Started the container (once!) using `docker-compose up -d`

+### Use with SSL

+Given a valid certificate generated for a particular domain, it is possible to manually copy these (e.g. during the docker-compose build step) into a known location, then connect using `wss://tether-io.dev:15676/ws` (note the `wss` protocol, domain name - not IP address! - associated with certificate, and specific port for TLS)/

 ## MQTT vs AMQP

 It's important to note some key differences from Tether 1